Gorgeous Walks In Wimbledon

 Join the Wandle Valley Trail at the historic arts hub Merton Abbey Mills.
 Steeped in history and home to William Morris printing Liberty fabrics there is a working watermill, pubs, cafes and shops to explore.
 The historic centre puts on arts events and family activities during the summer.
 Cross over the river and head south along the riverside path which will take you past Deen City Farm.
 Keep walking and cross the tram line to enter into Morden Hall Park.

 There is a board walk through the wetlands and viewing platforms to look for bird life.
 Picturesque bridges will take you over meandering streams in Modern Hall Park owned by the National Trust.
-You’ll pass a grand white building, Merton Place originally known as Moat House Farm.
-It was built circa 1790 and was once home to Emma Hamilton and Lord Nelson.
 There are lots of activities to enjoy at Morden Hall Park; adventure playgrounds, rose gardens and splashing about in rivers.

 A majestic grand avenue of trees will take you to the end of your walk.
 Or veer off and head along the river down to the old mill, built in the mid-18th century and evolved to become a hub for industry.
 Finish your walk at the National Trust cafe with a hot chocolate with cream and marshmallows or browse the garden centre.